kingsdigitallab/sdlc-for-rse/README.md

 The document designs and formatting are minimal to ensure maximum availability across operating systems, using common fonts.

 ## How to use this resource
-Document guidance and templates have been written in markdown and can be converted
+Document guidance and templates have been written in simple Markdown.
+They can be copied and pasted into most desktop word processing software or converted via a variet
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjc4OTI0ODc1XX0=
+eyJoaXN0b3J5IjpbMTMwMzQ4MzA1Nl19
 -->